2025 Rate Cut Outlook: What’s Keeping the Fed on Hold?

 Published by Market Desk Research and distributed by QuadCap Wealth Management, LLC.

-This commentary is furnished by QuadCap Wealth Management, LLC (“QuadCap”) on a confidential basis for the exclusive use of clients of QuadCap. and may not be disseminated, communicated, reproduced, redistributed or otherwise disclosed by the recipient to any other person without the prior written consent of QuadCap.
+This client letter is being furnished by QuadCap Wealth Management, LLC (“QuadCap”) on a confidential basis for the exclusive use of clients of QuadCap. and may not be disseminated, communicated, reproduced, redistributed or otherwise disclosed by the recipient to any other person without the prior written consent of QuadCap.

 This document does not constitute an offer, solicitation or recommendation to sell or an offer to buy any securities, investment products or investment advisory services.
 Such an offer may only be made to prospective investors by means of delivery of an investment advisory agreement, subscription agreement and other similar materials that contain a description of the material terms relating to such investment, investment strategy or service.
 This presentation is being provided for general informational purposes only.